HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/2 How to use.md

 ---
-title: "How to use this manual"
+title: "How to use this HamBook"
 questions: []
 ---

-# How to Use This Manual
+# How to Use This HamBook

 Welcome to your guide for the Technician Class amateur radio license!
-This manual is designed to help you understand the concepts and regulations you'll need to know to pass your exam and start your journey as a ham radio operator.
+This book is designed to help you understand the concepts and regulations you'll need to know to pass your exam and start your journey as a ham radio operator.
 Here's how to get the most out of this resource:

-## Structure of the Manual
+## Structure of the HamBook

-This manual is divided into two main parts:
+This HamBook is divided into two main parts:

 1. **The Science Behind Amateur Radio**: This section covers the technical aspects of radio, including electrical principles, radio wave behavior, and antenna basics.